mvolkmann/blog/src/webassembly.md

 | `trunc`       |  0  |  1  |  0  | truncate, discarding the least significant bits                     |
 | `wrap`        |  0  |  1  |  0  | converts i32 to i64, discarding the most significant bits           |

+All of these instructions require a type prefix.
-We saw examples of using the `convert` instruction in the "Variable Instructions" section above.
+We saw examples of using the `f64.convert_i32s` instruction in the "Variable Instructions" section above.
+The type prefix specifies the output type and the instruction suffix (`_32s` in this case) specifies the input type.

 ### Control Instructions